UvaCsl/HemoCell/doc/user_guide/index.rst

 HemoCell
 ========

-HemoCell is a parallel computing framework for simulation of blood flows, i.e. a dense suspension with various types of embedded particles (cells).
+HemoCell is a parallel computing framework for simulation of dense deformable capsule suspensions, with special emphasis on blood flows and blood related vesicles (cells).
 The library implements validated mechanical models for Red Blood Cells (RBCs) and is capable of reproducing emergent transport characteristics of such complex cellular systems :cite:`Zavodszky:2017`.
-HemoCell is capable of handling large simulation domain sizes and thereby allows to bridge the cell-based micro-scale to macroscopic simulation domains :cite:`zavodszky2019red,czaja2018cell,van2020haemodynamic`.
+HemoCell is capable of handling large simulation domain sizes and high shear-rate flows providing a virtual environment to evaluate a wide palette of microfluidic scenarios :cite:`zavodszky2019red,czaja2018cell,van2020haemodynamic`.

-For the simulation of dense flows, HemoCell considers an Immersed Boundary Method (IBM) to track the embedded particles, e.g. RBCs, platelets (PLTs), or custom cell types.
-The particles are tracked using a Lagrangian approach, where the flow field itself is implemented using a Lattice Boltzmann Method (LBM), currently implemented using the `Palabos`_ library.
-HemoCell then manages all required data structures, such as materials and cell models (particles), their interactions within the flow field, load-balancing, and communication between processors.
+For the simulation of dense flows, HemoCell employs the Immersed Boundary Method (IBM) to couple the immersed vesicles, e.g. RBCs, platelets (PLTs), leukocytes, or other custom cell types to the fluid (e.g., plasma).
+The particles are tracked using a Lagrangian discrete element approach, while the flow field is implemented using the lattice Boltzmann method (LBM).
+The current implementation is based on the `Palabos`_ library.
+HemoCell manages all required data structures, such as materials and cell models (particles), their interactions within the flow field, load-balancing, and communication among the processors.

 The library provides validated and highly optimised mechanical models for the simulation of red blood cells :cite:`tarksalooyeh2019optimizing,Alowayyed:2018`.
-However, the library is extensible and allows to implement different mechanical (cell) models :cite:`czaja2020influence,Haan:2018` and cell-binding techniques :cite:`van2019identifying` to study numerous application-specific behaviour.
+Furthermore, the library is extensible and allows to implement different mechanical (cell) models :cite:`czaja2020influence,Haan:2018` and cell-binding techniques :cite:`van2019identifying` to study numerous application-specific behaviour.